-Penn State Calculus II Tutor | Calculus III | Differential Equations | MATH 141 | MATH 230 | MATH 250 | Abstract Algebra | Real Analysis Help
+Penn State Calculus Tutor | Calculus II | Calculus III | Differential Equations | MATH 141 | MATH 230 | MATH 250 | Abstract Algebra | Real Analysis Help

 My name is Brian M. Woody, founder of Woody Calculus and a university mathematics professor with over 25 years of experience teaching mathematics at the university level.
-I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis, and have maintained ★★★★★ 5-star reviews on Google and a 5.0 rating on RateMyProfessors.
+I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis.
+I have maintained ★★★★★ 5-star reviews on Google along with a 5.0 rating on RateMyProfessors.

-Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, and repeatable exam strategies.
+Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, formula fluency, and repeatable exam strategies.
+Students train by rewriting perfect solutions and saying each step out loud until the correct procedures become automatic.

-Today that system is available online through the Woody Calculus Mastery Lab.
+Today that system is available online through the Woody Calculus Mastery Lab, a private learning platform used by university students nationwide.

-Students from Penn State frequently use Woody Calculus for help with the following courses.
+Students from Penn State frequently use Woody Calculus for help with Calculus, Differential Equations, Linear Algebra, Abstract Algebra, Real Analysis, homework, quizzes, midterms, finals, and exam prep.

-Course numbers listed below follow the Penn State Department of Mathematics and the Penn State course catalog.
+Course numbers listed below follow the Penn State Department of Mathematics and the Penn State mathematics course catalog.

-Calculus I — MATH 140
+Penn State Calculus I Help — MATH 140

 • Functions and limits